Mateusz-Matejko/small-projects/always-wining-roulette/ReadMe.md

 - Infinite money for the player.
 - No single bet limit for player.

-I came up with idea that those simple assumptions combined with always double betting previous amount will lead to final success of beating the casino.
+I came up with idea that those simple assumptions combined with always double betting previous bet amount will lead to final success of beating the casino.

+### After successfully first few tries I decided for the following testing environment:

+- Staring bet : 1 - It's the bet player start game with
+- Expected win : It's the minimal win that player will be satisfied with
+- Reaserch sample : 1 milion tries.
+- Chosen color: Red - in final test, but code previously was checked for both black and red

+#### For each one on bets information needed for further analysis was:

+- No. of try
+- lowest player wallet for turn
+- try number needed to win
+- red counter
+- black counter
+- green counter
+- final_bet_money
+- final_bet_turn
+- total_money_spent
+- won_amount

 ## Author: